zhouLabNCSU/C3NA/README.md

 # devtools::install_github("zhouLabNCSU/C3NA")
 # library(C3NA)
 ```
-Please note due to many dependencies required for the C3NA, particularly the shiny elements to function properly, please visit the [Get started](https://zhoulabncsu.github.io/C3NA/articles/C3NA.html) to install the dependencies before install the C3NA package.
+Please note due to many dependencies required for the C3NA, particularly the shiny elements to function properly, please visit the [Get started](https://zhoulabncsu.github.io/C3NA/articles/C3NA.html) to install the dependencies before install the C3NA package. *C3NA has been tested using the GitHub workflow using the up-to-date macOS, windows and Ubuntu using R version 4.1.*

 Workflow
 --------